-RECYCLING THEN…Since 2004, Recycling for Newaygo County has been a vision, a voice, and a vehicle for recycling in Newaygo County and “adopted” edging communities including Holton and Hesperia.
+RECYCLING THEN…Since 2004, Recycling for Newaygo County has been a vision, a voice, and a vehicle for recycling in Newaygo County, and “adopted” edging community Holton.

 - You may dump everything together into the same Single Stream bin.
 Refer to the labels on each bin describing and illustrating what is acceptable.